-A denotes Excellent,

-B denotes Good,

-C denotes Satisfactory,

-D denotes Poor,

-E denotes Conditioned,

-F denotes Failed,

-inc denotes Incomplete
+A denotes Excellent, B denotes Good, C denotes Satisfactory, D denotes Poor, E denotes Conditioned, F denotes Failed, inc denotes Incomplete.

+In addition, grades of A+ and A-, B+ and B-, C+ and C-, and D+ may, where appropriate, be used for undergraduates only.

-In giving the grade incomplete the "inc" must be followed by a letter indicating the grade of work and by a number in parenthesis indicating approximately the percentage of the work completed.
+In giving the grade incomplete the "inc" must be followed by a letter indicating the grade of work and by a number in parenthesis indicating approxinately the percentage of the work completed.
 When so reported the grade of "inc" may, in summing grades, be provisionally considered to correspond to such a number of credits as the Registrar shall determine; but if reported without these specifications it shall not be counted.
-The instructor's reason for giving the grade and the manner by which the incomplete may be removed must be entered in the space provided for that purpose.
+The instructor's reason or giving the grade and the manner by which the incomplete may be removed nust be entered in the space provided for that purpose.

-It is recommended that the grade incomplete be given only in the case of sickness or other emergency which justifies the non-completion of the work at the usual time.
+It is recommended that the grade incomplete be given only in the case of ickness or other emergency which justifies the non-completion of the work at he usual time.

-Conditioned indicates deficiencies other than incomplete that may be made up without actually repeating the subject.
-A grade of "D" is given when the work is completed.
+Conditioned indicates deficiencies other than incomplete that may be made p without actually repeating the subject.
+A grade of "D" is given when the rork is completed.

-An incomplete or a condition in any term's work must be removed during the next term in residence by the date fixed for the removal of conditions and incompletes.
-Each student receiving such grades should consult with his instructor at the beginning of his next term in residence.
-Any condition or incomplete not so removed automatically becomes a failure unless otherwise recommended in writing to the Registrar by the instructor prior to the date for removal of conditions and incompletes.
+An incomplete or a condition in any term's work must be removed during ne next term in residence by the date fixed for the removal of conditions and nonpletes.
+Each student receiving such grades should consult with his inructor at the beginning of his next term in residence.
+Any condition or inomplete not so removed automatically becomes a failure unless otherwise scommended in writing to the Registrar by the instructor prior to the date or removal of conditions and incompletes.

-Failed means that credit may be secured only by repeating the subject, except that in special cases the Registration Committee may, with the instructor's approval, authorize a removal of an "F" by three 3-hour examinations.
-When a grade of "F" is removed either by repeating the work or by three 3-hour examinations, the instructor may award whatever grade he believes the student has earned.
-The new units, grade and credits appear on the record and are added to the total to obtain grade-point average.
-(See below.)
-However, the original grade of "F" also remains on the record, and the original units are likewise included in computing grade-point average.
+Failed means that credit may be secured only by repeating the subject, expt that in special cases the Registration Committee may, with the instructor's oproval, authorize a removal of an "F" by three 3-hour examinations.
+When grade of "F" is removed either by repeating the work or by three 3-hour caminations, the instructor may award whatever grade he believes the student is earned.
+The new units, grade and credits appear on the record and are ided to the total to obtain grade-point average.
+(See page 120.)
+However, e original grade of "F" also remains on the record, and the original units e likewise included in computing grade-point average.